MEET THE TEAM

 Sue Dye is a passionate educator and advocate for early learning.
 Sue has an A.A. from the University of Florida and a B.S. in Elementary Education from the University of South Florida.
 With her previous teaching experience as a kindergarten and first grade teacher, she understands all of the duties associated with administration and management of the classroom; preparation of lesson plans, securing resources, motivation of students, evaluation and monitoring of progress, interaction with administrators and working with other teachers.
 At ELM, Sue holds the Early Literacy Trainer & Special Projects position in which she teaches preschool aged children in under-served communities early literacy strategies (print concepts, alphabetic principal, phonological awareness and comprehension).
 She enjoys creating and implementing tools or books to enhance and support each child care center’s curriculum as well as the use of songs, poems and finger play to support a literacy rich environment in each classroom.

-Rachel Kummelman has over 5 years of experience working in Early Childhood Education.
+Rachel Kummelman has over 10 years of experience working in Early Childhood Education.
 She graduated from Florida Gulf Coast University in 2018 with her B.S in Child and Youth Studies.
 She has always had a passion for working with young children as she started her career working for the YMCA in their summer camp program for at risk youth.
-Throughout college she taught VPK full time as well as supervised the curriculum for her child care center.
+Throughout college, she taught VPK full time as well as supervised the curriculum for her childcare center.
 She is dedicated to enriching the lives of children, families and educators through her advocacy of diversity and inclusion.
 Currently, she serves as a Literacy Coach for Early Literacy Matters (ELM) where she prepares young children for Kindergarten in under-served communities throughout Hillsborough County.
+Additionally, she trains early childhood educators in our county-wide trainings and coordinates community outreach events for our organization.

 Jourdain is a recent graduate from the University of Florida’s (UF) College of Agriculture and Life Science with a B.S. in Family, Youth, and Community Science.
 She also obtained a specialization in Nonprofit Management and a Minor in Communication Studies.
 Throughout her time at UF Jourdain developed a passion for Social Emotional Learning (SEL) and began to apply her knowledge to all other areas of involvement.
 She participated in an organization at the UF where she worked directly with children and family ambassadors from the local children’s hospital.
 Jourdain also worked for an afterschool program in Gainesville that focused on character development and early literacy skills.
 Although quite different, interacting with children and families from both areas taught Jourdain lessons in compassion, effective listening, and kindness.
 Jourdain comes back to the CALM and ELM team after an earlier summer internship and is eager to continue to learn and grow.
 Her passion for early childhood development and the principles of Conscious Discipline® makes this position with QEES a dream job!